yicm/BazelMixedLanguage/README.md

 - Support to build cpp application or library with bazel platform
 - Support to build golang application or library with bazel platform
-- Support to build android jni library with bazel platform
+- Support to build android jni library with bazel platform(generate jni header automatically, end-to-end)
+- Support to build android application(non-platform)

 # 2 Environment